Animation Festival List and Guide | GLAS Animation

 Toronto Animation Arts Festival International

-SUBMIT TO AS MANY FESTIVALS AS YOU CAN
+SUBMIT TO SEVERAL FESTIVALS

 If you do decide to submit to festivals with premiere requirements, don’t let that prevent you from entering other festivals.
 You can always decline to accept an invitation to screen if another festival of greater importance requires a premiere.